UBC-MDS/DSCI-532_2025_3_QuantaTrack/reports/m1_proposal.md

 ![QuantaTrack Dashboard Sketch](../img/sketch.png)

-### High-Level Description
+### Description

-The QuantaTrack dashboard consists of multiple interactive components designed for real-time market monitoring.
-Users can filter data, analyze key financial metrics, and visualize trends efficiently.
-The main components of the dashboard include:

-- **Filters & Controls Panel (Left Sidebar):** Users can filter companies based on sector, market capitalization, and time range.
-A search box allows quick lookup of specific companies.
+The QuantaTrack dashboard is designed to provide investors with an interactive and user-friendly experience for tracking the NASDAQ 100 index.
+The interface is structured into multiple panels, allowing users to explore financial metrics and stock performance efficiently.

+- **Filters & Controls Panel:** This section enables users to refine their analysis by filtering companies based on sector, selecting a specific index (NASDAQ 100 or S&P 500), and searching for companies by ticker or name.
+These tools ensure that users can easily focus on relevant data.

-- **NASDAQ 100 Industry Distribution (Pie Chart):** Displays sector-wise distribution of companies within the NASDAQ 100 index.
+- **NASDAQ 100 by Industry (Pie Chart):** This visualization represents the sectoral composition of the NASDAQ 100, helping users understand the weight of different industries in the index.

-- **Top/Bottom 10 Intraday Contributors (Bar Charts - Horizontal & Vertical):** Highlights the top-performing and worst-performing companies based on their intraday returns.
-- **Sector-Wise Weighted Return (Bubble/Scatter Plot):** Helps investors compare sector performance with respective market weights.
-- **YTD Return Distribution (Histogram):** Shows the spread of returns across all companies in the NASDAQ 100, helping users analyze market trends.
+- **Intraday Contribution by Company (Bar Chart - Horizontal):** This chart highlights the top and bottom companies in terms of intraday performance, allowing users to quickly identify the biggest market movers.

-- **Model Price vs. Actual Price (Scatter Plot):** Compares real stock prices to predicted model values, with dividend yield represented through color intensity.
+- **Model Price vs. Actual Price with Dividend Yield (Scatter Plot):** This visualization compares the actual market price of stocks to their estimated model prices, with the dividend yield represented as a color gradient.
+This helps investors identify potentially overvalued or undervalued stocks.

+- **YTD Return Distribution (Histogram):** This plot shows the year-to-date return distribution of NASDAQ 100 stocks, helping users assess market trends and overall performance.

-- **Stock Screener Table:** A sortable and searchable table providing key stock-level financial metrics.
+- **Stock Screener Table:** The table provides a structured, sortable, and searchable view of key financial data for NASDAQ 100 companies, including market cap and YTD return.
+Users can quickly identify trends and compare different stocks based on their financial metrics.

-Users will interact with the dashboard by adjusting filters, selecting specific stocks, and analyzing detailed company performance to make informed investment decisions.
+Users will interact with the dashboard by applying filters, hovering over data points for detailed insights, and dynamically updating the visualizations to explore trends and market shifts.
+The combination of structured data tables and interactive charts ensures that investors can make data-driven decisions efficiently.
+The design follows best practices for financial data visualization, keeping complexity manageable while ensuring that all key insights are easily accessible.